 Jolliet had perhaps made a journey to Labrador in 1689, if we can believe a document dated 1693.
 He dreamed of going back there, but needed a subsidy, which the court seemed little inclined to grant him.
 Fortunately a Quebec merchant, François Viennay-Pachot, came to the rescue and agreed to cover the costs of the undertaking.
-Several explorers–Davis, Waymouth, Knight, Jean Bourdon, Chouart Des Groseilliers, and Radisson* – had already sailed along the coasts of Labrador, but none had produced a tolerably exact account of them, or even a map.
+Several explorers – Waymouth, Knight, Jean Bourdon, Chouart Des Groseilliers, and Radisson* – had already sailed along the coasts of Labrador, but none had produced a tolerably exact account of them, or even a map.
 Jolliet was to be the first to reveal the secret of this region that extended from the Saint John River (15 miles west of Mingan) to the present Zoar, situated at lat.
 56°8´N.

 On 28 April 1694, at Quebec, Jolliet boarded a vessel armed with 6 swivel-guns and 14 cannon, belonging to Pachot; the crew comprised 18 persons, one of whom was a Recollet.
 They dropped anchor first at Mingan, where Jolliet stayed for more than a month to traffic in furs and to reconstruct the buildings burned down by the English.
 On 9 June they set sail for Labrador.
 Jolliet sailed along the coast, which he described and mapped out systematically, doing a little trading when the opportunity presented itself.
 Shortly after 9 July the ship passed the Pointe du Détour (Cap Charles), and entered unknown waters.
-Continuing his slow advance, Jolliet charted the coastline and described the Eskimos with whom he made contact.
+Continuing his slow advance, Jolliet charted the coastline and described the Inuit with whom he made contact.
 When he drew level with Zoar, the explorer decided to turn back.
-The season was well advanced, and the ship, fitted with poor rigging, would not have withstood the heavy weather of autumn; besides, trade with the few Eskimos along the coast could not “pay what the vessel cost every day”; finally, the ship was carrying salt “which had to be used for cod.”
+The season was well advanced, and the ship, fitted with poor rigging, would not have withstood the heavy weather of autumn; besides, trade with the few Inuit along the coast could not “pay what the vessel cost every day”; finally, the ship was carrying salt “which had to be used for cod.”
 On 15 August Jolliet started on the way home.
 He reached Quebec around the middle of October, after having fished, and after having probably stopped at Mingan to take on board his wife and children, who had spent the summer there.

 Jolliet hastened to give a final form to his travel log.
 This relatively extensive document contains, in addition to a description of the Labrador coasts and their inhabitants, 16 cartographic sketches.
-It is the first account of the shoreline between Cap Charles and Zoar, hence its historical importance; moreover, it was in 1694 the most complete and precise portrayal of the Eskimos so far made.
-As for the territories visited, Jolliet found the soil barren and the inhabitants few in number; he noted the rapid disappearance of cod as soon as one proceeded northward; the only trade possible with the Eskimos was in whale oil and seal oil, but even then it would be necessary to count on cod “to cover part of the costs.”
-Jolliet was not put off because of that: he applied for the privilege – which he was not to receive – of trafficking alone, for 20 years, with the Eskimos of Labrador.
+It is the first account of the shoreline between Cap Charles and Zoar, hence its historical importance; moreover, it was in 1694 the most complete and precise portrayal of the Inuit so far made.
+As for the territories visited, Jolliet found the soil barren and the inhabitants few in number; he noted the rapid disappearance of cod as soon as one proceeded northward; the only trade possible with the Inuit was in whale oil and seal oil, but even then it would be necessary to count on cod “to cover part of the costs.”
+Jolliet was not put off because of that: he applied for the privilege – which he was not to receive – of trafficking alone, for 20 years, with the Inuit of Labrador.

 In the autumn of 1695, when the season was well advanced and navigation in the river and gulf dangerous, he was selected by the governor and the intendant to pilot the Charente: he was “perhaps the only man in this country, according to Frontenac, capable of performing this work properly.”
 For this task Jolliet received 600 livres.
-He spent the winter in France, and returned to Quebec before 13 June 1696 with the promise of his appointment – confirmed 30 April 1697 – to the office of hydrographer.
+He spent the winter in France, and returned to Quebec before 13 June 1696 with the promise of his appointment – confirmed on 30 April 1697 – to the office of hydrographer.
 In a document of 1692 he had already been given the title of hydrography master: was this a lapsus, or was Jolliet teaching hydrography at the Jesuit college, without holding the post officially?
 Be that as it may, Jolliet and the maps that he was able to make to render navigation in the river and gulf safe were often mentioned during these years.
 One of the maps, dated 1698, has come down to us.